 Now that you know how to buy one, I just want to give you some options on the types of boards out there.
 Here is a quick rundown on the types of boards.

-Touring paddleboards are for all around use and tend to be longer, wider and thicker so they are more stable.
+All around paddle boards are for all around use and tend to be longer, wider and thicker so they are more stable.
 This type of board is meant for and all day paddle on flat water.
-This is a great beginner paddleboard.
+These are great beginner stand up paddle boards.

 SUPs for surfing tend to be shorter and narrower especially at the nose and tail of the board.
 A surf paddleboard are meant for quick turns and high performance.
 They are not meant for a leisurely paddle.

 As you might guess a yoga style board is going to be wider and longer to give the rider stability so they can do their poses.
 They also usually have a soft top and places to attach bands and a PFD.

 Racing/Touring Paddle Boards

 With more paddle boarding racing popping up recently, the racing style SUP has become very popular.
 This type of SUP is narrower, longer with very narrow front and a long fin for tracking.

 When you decide that SUP boarding is for you and you are into it, it’s a large investment, but once you have your board and your gear, you are pretty much set.
 So get the board you will use the most the first time.